[Presentation Report] I participated as a developer in DevRev's panel discussion "Key Points of Future AI Technology and the Appeal of DevRev"

 • Satohito Yamazaki (Okinawa Open Laboratory)

-I was responsible for the developer perspective, and my role was to share the hands-on feel from the standpoint of someone implementing generative AI.
+I was responsible for the developer perspective, sharing my hands-on experience from the standpoint of someone implementing generative AI.

 What I Talked About

 The first was the difficulty of RAG.
-I touched on how it is not easy to retrieve the intended documents because information is significantly pruned based on semantics, and how update operations also require considerable effort.
+I touched on how significantly trimming information based on semantics makes it far from easy to retrieve the intended documents, and how ongoing update operations also require considerable effort.

 The second was the difficulty of supervising multiple AI agents.
-I also shared my honest opinion that having a managed system that handles context sharing, job management, and various connections is extremely helpful, and that implementing this in-house is honestly a domain I would prefer to avoid.
+I shared my honest thoughts that having a managed system handle context sharing, job management, and various connections is extremely helpful, and that implementing all of this from scratch is an area I would genuinely prefer to avoid.

 The third was the difficulty of access control.
-I shared that achieving fine-grained access control through RAG alone is difficult, and that operational overhead tends to grow with the role design and permission policies of each service.
+I shared that achieving fine-grained access control through RAG alone is challenging, and that role design and permission policies across various services tend to increase operational overhead.

 Discussions That Left an Impression

-The discussion surrounding "data quality" was particularly memorable.
-Mr. Yamazaki pointed out that "at the risk of being misunderstood, once 'garbage' gets into RAG, it is difficult to remove," and Mr. Nakashima noted that "data that was once useful becomes unnecessary as time goes by."
+The discussion around "data quality" was particularly memorable.
+Yamazaki pointed out that "at the risk of oversimplifying, once 'garbage' gets into RAG, it's hard to get it back out," while Nakajima noted that "data that was once useful becomes unnecessary over time."
 This reminded me that we need to pay attention not only to initial quality but also to freshness management.
-Because it was a two-way dialogue format, the discussion naturally deepened as we picked up on reactions from the audience in real time.
+Because the event emphasized two-way dialogue, the discussion naturally deepened as responses from the audience were incorporated in real time.

 Closing

-It was valuable to have a venue where I could share the real hands-on experience of generative AI from a developer's perspective, and I gained a great deal from it.
-I hope to continue speaking from a technical standpoint going forward.
-For readers who have opportunities to present at study groups or conferences, I encourage you to take that step forward.
+Having a space to share the real, hands-on experience of generative AI from a developer's perspective is valuable, and I gained a great deal from it.
+I hope to continue speaking at events from a technically-oriented standpoint.
+If any of you readers have opportunities to present at study groups or conferences, I encourage you to take that step forward.

 Share this article